 That the debtor is being tried for asset stripping.

-Losses due to credit impairment will not be deductible when:
+The following losses due to credit impairment will not be deductible:

-Credits are owed by public law entities unless they are the subject of an arbitration or judicial procedure regarding their amount or existence.
+Those corresponding to credits owed by public law entities, unless they are the subject of an arbitration or judicial procedure regarding their existence or amount.

-Credits owed by related persons or entities, unless they are in bankruptcy and the liquidation phase has occurred in the terms provided in the Bankruptcy Law.
+Those corresponding to credits owed by related persons or entities, unless they are in bankruptcy and the liquidation phase has been opened by the judge, in the terms established in Law 22/2003, of July 9, Bankruptcy. and, since September 1, 2020, in Royal Legislative Decree 1/2020, of May 5, which approves the consolidated text of the Bankruptcy Law.

 Those corresponding to global estimates of the risk of insolvencies of clients and debtors.

 Note: See in this regard the Resolution of September 18, 2013, of the Accounting and Audit Institute, which establishes registration and valuation standards and information to be included in the annual accounts report on the impairment of the value of assets.
 (BOE of 25).

 Note: The owners of small companies may, in addition, deduct the loss due to deterioration of credits due to possible insolvencies of debtors up to the limit of 1% of the existing debtors at the conclusion of the tax period, except for those for which it had been recognized. on an individualized basis the loss due to insolvencies and those in respect of which the losses due to impairment are not deductible.
 The determination of the deductible amount corresponding to these impairment losses for owners of small companies is discussed in this same Chapter.

 Transitional regime for the reversal of the impairment of value of certain assets